 Karen is an open-minded, culturally-oriented person with experience traveling in Bali, Thailand and Israel, and teaching English in Taiwan.
-She’s been immersed in the field of Restorative Justice, working for six years at the Montpelier Community Justice Center in Vermont.
+She’s been immersed in the field of Restorative Justice, working for three years at the Montpelier Community Justice Center in Vermont.
 Karen’s smile and accessibility allows her to connect with the students she serves as Restorative Conference Facilitator.
 Her expertise is a great asset to the team.

 Joel Polanco – Conference Facilitator

 Joel is dedicated, resourceful and committed to social, academic and athletic growth within the spectrum of Restorative Practices.
 He has a wide range of experience in creating and implementing athletic programs in high schools, working to promote the success of our youth, building and fostering relationships with families and school communities.
 Joel is a bilingual talented individual who brings warmth, humor and diversity of experience to the conferencing team.

 The mother of four, Gilda brings an amazing range of experience to the field of Restorative Justice.
 Rooted in psychology, divinity, community health, research and technology, she’s also a world traveller.
 Originally from the Cape Verde Islands, Gilda has compassion for people and a passion for learning.
 She’s multilingual and makes muti-tasking look easy, bringing patience and determination to our crew.

 YRP sponsors several training series each year for teachers, school staff members, social workers and others interested in gaining experience in Restorative Practices.
 Participants attend five 2½ to 3-hour sessions over the course of several weeks to earn a Certificate of Initial Mastery.
 A shorter course is also available for a Basic Tools Certificate.
 Click here for information on our current training program.

 Victor Ramos – Director of Training